dipy/dipy/doc/theory/dicom_orientation.rst

    M_{pixar} = M \left(\begin{smallmatrix}0 & 1 & 0 & 0\\1 & 0 & 0 & 0\\0 & 0 & 1 & 0\\0 & 0 & 0 & 1\end{smallmatrix}\right)

-The affines below do not take this premultiplication into account.
+The affines below do not take this premultiplication into account - that is, they assume that you have either already applied it, or that you have transposed ``pixel_array``.

 .. _dicoms-and-affines: